-Pension for retired and deferred members will not be increase in 2019.
-We have assumed pensions will subsequently increase following 2019 by 0.75% per year.
+Pension for retired and deferred members will be increased in 2021 by 0.70%.
+We have assumed pensions will subsequently increase following 2021 by 0.75% per year.
 We have included in our valuation a provision for the full amount of pension increases to be paid out of the Plan with respect to pensions paid by Great-West Life.